-The SORP requires the Council to disclose certain pension liability information within its Statement of Accounts and this appears in notes 2 and 28 to the Core Financial Statements.
-Included within that information is the net liability on the Isle of Man Local Government Superannuation Scheme that is attributable to Douglas Borough Council.
-This is the difference between future liabilities and assets, as valued at 31 March 2015, and amounts to £21.470m; an increase of £5.870m on the previous year.
-The deficit has increased due to an increase in the actuarial assessment of the value of future liabilities resulting from low interest rates.
+The SORP requires the Council to disclose certain pension liability information within its Statement of Accounts and this appears in notes 2, 27 and 28 to the Core Financial Statements.
+Included within that information is the net liability on the Isle of Man Local Government Superannuation Scheme (the Scheme) that is attributable to Douglas Borough Council.
+This is the difference between future liabilities and assets, as valued at 31 March 2017, and amounts to £19.621m; an increase of £1.327m on the previous year.

-In addition to the pension liability arising from the Council's participation in the Isle of Man Local Government Superannuation Scheme, the Council also recognises a liability arising from the unfunded benefits which are paid to those former manual workers whose employment pre-dates the establishment of the Scheme, and this appears in note 29 to the core financial statements.
+In addition to the pension liability arising from the Council's participation in the Scheme, the Council also recognises a liability arising from the unfunded benefits which are paid to those former manual workers whose employment pre-dates the establishment of the Scheme, and this appears in note 29 to the core financial statements.